 Autonomic neuropathy can cause:

-- Dry cracked feet.
+- Dry cracked skin on your feet.

 - Digestive problems (constipation, diarrhea, nausea, and vomiting).